FIRSTinMI/av-docs/docs/networking-setup.md

 # Networking Setup

 {: .note }
 You should not need to change the IP addresses or any network settings of any devices.
-If you believe an AV cart has been configured incorrectly, reach out in the #av-help Slack channel before making any modifications.
+If you believe an AV cart has been configured incorrectly, reach out in the {% include slack-av-help.md %} before making any modifications.

 _FIRST_ in Michigan AV networks follow a predictable IP addressing scheme, where all addresses include the cart number to avoid conflicts during events where more than one cart is on the same LAN.
 For all addresses below, `x` is the cart number (for carts 1-9).